Problem

 Solution

-WLOC helps developers prepare stable demo points, expected screens, diagnostics, and recovery notes for an authorized review flow.
-The review packet can show location behavior clearly while stating that the app does not jailbreak, bypass permissions, or hide misuse.
+Seasoned developers prepare non-private demo points, a test account, expected screens, diagnostics, and recovery notes for an authorized review flow.
+The review packet should explain what each location demonstrates and state that the demo respects iOS permissions and the target app's own checks.

 Use WLOC in 3 steps